parmes/parmes/howtojoin.rst

   6. Submit a `pull request <https://help.github.com/articles/about-pull-requests/>`_
      (`guide page <https://help.github.com/articles/creating-a-pull-request/>`_).

-Later you will be able to edit and improve your posts and pages.
-The whole process becomes smooth and habituated with time.
+You can edit and improve your posts and pages, and write new blog posts, by creating new pull requests.
+Once the whole process becomes smooth and habituated you will get write access to the main repository.
 We will be there with you, communicating via GitHub messages and emails, in case you needed assistance:)